 Pono - Transparency

 We build trust through honesty, integrity, and transparency.
-We listen, communicate clearly, and provide positive platforms for safe conversations.
+We actively listen, communicate clearly, and provide positive platforms for safe conversations.

 Hononga - Connectedness